 Discovered on a Kew expedition on the island of Madagascar, Coffea pterocarpa, the Madagascan wing-fruited coffee, is one of the most bizarre-looking of all coffee species.
-Give the man in your life his caffeine fix with this quirky, unusual birthday or wedding gift; adopt a Madagascan wing-fruited coffee seed.
+Give your loved one their caffeine fix with this quirky, unusual Christmas gift; adopt a Madagascan wing-fruited coffee seed.

 The green/yellow wings on the fruits make them more visible to animals, such as lemurs, which help to disperse the seeds.
 The fruits of this plant species are also adapted to water-dispersal, as they float very well, unlike most other coffee species which sink.